Jamesdai05/GA-Projects/ReadMe.md

 5. Activate strict mode game by clicking the strict mode.
    </br>
 6. On the strict mode, the game will be reset to the first round if the player did not get it right.</br>
-7. In order to win the game, player need to pass 20 rounds of the challenge.
+7. In order to win the game, player needs to pass 20 rounds of the challenge.

 ## GameLink